fosskers/credit/README.md

 The numbers given by `credit` are not perfect measures of developer productivity nor maintainer responsiveness.
 Please use its results in good faith.

+**Response Times:** Particularly in the Open Source world, volunteer developers are under no obligation to respond in a time frame that is most convenient for us the users.

-Without human eyes to judge a code contribution, its importance can be difficult to measure.
+**Merged PRs:** Without human eyes to judge a code contribution, its importance can be difficult to measure.
 Some PRs are long, but do little.
 Some PRs are only a single commit, but save the company. `credit` takes the stance that, over time, with a large enough sample size, general trends of "who's doing the work" will emerge.

 ### Median vs Mean